List of cities founded by Alexander the Great

-Possible foundations
+Foundations

 This list contains settlements established or re-established on the order of Alexander the Great himself, often in his presence and always before his death in 323 BC.
 It does not include any posthumous foundations or refoundations; nor does it include settlements which only claimed a relationship to the Macedonian king.
 A discussion of these settlements is found below.

-Settlements whose very existence has been questioned are marked as Uncertain; those which are known to exist but for which scholars disagree on foundation theories are marked as Disputed; and the settlements which are both known to exist and which are acknowledged by scholars as foundations of Alexander are marked as Accepted.
+Settlements whose very existence has been questioned are marked as Uncertain; those which are known to exist, but on whose foundation theories scholars disagree, are marked as Disputed; and the settlements which are both known to exist and which are acknowledged by scholars as foundations of Alexander are marked as Accepted.

 Other settlements

 Europe

 While Philip II was besieging Perinthus, Alexander, as regent, subdued the Maedi, a Thracian tribe, in what is now southwestern Bulgaria.
 According to Plutarch, he founded a small settlement in the region and named it Alexandropolis; the name mirrored his father's foundation of Philippopolis and was probably given on Philip's order.
 The settlement's site is unknown, and some scholars have found its historicity questionable.